ROUNAKVhaskeri/ROUNAKVhaskeri/README.md

 - 👋 Hi, I’m Rounak Vhaskeri
 - 👀 I’m interested in Programming and Development
 - 🌱 I’m currently learning IOT
-- 📫 How to reach me by email rounakvhaskeri31@gmail.com
+- 📫 You can reach me by email rounakvhaskeri31@gmail.com

 <!---
 ROUNAKVhaskeri/ROUNAKVhaskeri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.